Lawrencium77/cuda_mlp/README.md

 ## TODO

-* Try fwd and bwd pass with real data.
-Does the loss go up or down?
+* Get the loss going down!
 * I've a model that seems to run fwd passes fine.
 Next, update the run_fwd.cpp such that it computes CE loss.

 ### Later On

-* Backprop.
 * Logging.
 * Faster operations, e.g. tiled matmuls.